My Thoughts on Golf

-To produce a legal golf club, manufacturers have to stay within the design guidelines set forth by the United States Golf Association.
+To produce a legal golf club, manufacturers have to stay within the design guidelines set forth by the two ruling bodies of golf (U.S.G.A. and R&A).
 As a result, everything that can be legally done to significantly improve the performance of a golf club has already been done.
 The newest golf club designs look great, but they’re not going to lower your handicap.

 Play with a set of golf clubs that are easy for you to use.

 You want to play with golf clubs that make the game easier.
 So forget about brand names and marketing hype.
 Instead, focus on head design, club specifications, and set composition.

 You should play with the head designs and club specifications that help you make square and centered contact and launch the ball on a playable trajectory.
 And you should play with the set composition (the combination of wedges, irons, hybrids, and fairway woods) that provides maximum distance control.

 To learn more about club design and fitting, read my simple book Rethinking Golf Clubs: an inside perspective on the confusing and very misunderstood world of golf clubs.

 Trying to swing like someone else is pointless.